3D display

 A 3D display is a display device capable of conveying depth to the viewer.
 Many 3D displays are stereoscopic displays, which produce a basic 3D effect by means of stereopsis, but can cause eye strain and visual fatigue.
 Newer 3D displays such as holographic and light field displays produce a more realistic 3D effect by combining stereopsis and accurate focal length for the displayed content.
 Newer 3D displays in this manner cause less visual fatigue than classical stereoscopic displays.

 As of 2021, the most common type of 3D display is a stereoscopic display, which is the type of display used in almost all virtual reality equipment.
 3D displays can be near-eye displays like in VR headsets, or they can be in a device further away from the eyes like a 3D-enabled mobile device or 3D movie theater.

-The term “3D display” can also be used to refer to a volumetric display which may generate content that can be viewed from all angles.
+The term "3D display" can also be used to refer to a volumetric display which may generate content that can be viewed from all angles.

 History

-The first 3D display was created by Sir Charles Wheatstone in 1832.
-It was a stereoscopic display that had rudimentary ability for representing depth.
+The precursor to a 3D display was created by Sir Charles Wheatstone in 1832.
+It was a stereoscope that had rudimentary ability for representing depth.

+Ivan Sutherland developed the first head-mounted display that could show 3D computer graphics.